Daniel Jolliffe

-Daniel Jolliffe (1964–2021) was a Canadian media artist and art professor who created works of art, design and performance projects using new technologies including Global Positioning Systems (GPS).
+Daniel Jolliffe (June 5, 1964 – October 30, 2021) was a Canadian media artist and art professor who created works of art, design and performance projects using technologies such as Global Positioning Systems (GPS).
+His interactive kinetic work and public art has been exhibited in the United States, Canada and abroad.

 Life and work

 Jolliffe received an MFA degree from Ohio State University and a BA in Philosophy from the University of Victoria.
 His interactive sculpture, One Free Minute, was performed across America and the DIY version (instructions to 'Throw Your Voice', published in Make magazine in 2005) was included in Design Life Now, the National Design Triennial curated by Ellen Lupton and exhibited at the Cooper-Hewitt National Design Museum in 2006.
 Jolliffe exhibited with artists including Jocelyn Robert, Thecla Schiphorst, Garnet Hertz, Ken Gregory and others and wrote about the work of Diana Burgoyne and Diane Landry.

 Jolliffe's electronic machine sculptures and installations generate novelty, displaying strategic systems between humans and communities of machines.
 His artworks have been compared to Gordon Pask and others who have worked with computational intelligence and complex systems.
 The novelty generated in Jolliffe's work arises from "new relationships that are constantly formed, broken and reformed.
 The novelty is systemic."

 Jolliffe was connected to the new media art scene internationally, exhibiting his work at Eastern Bloc (art centre) in Canada, ZKM in Germany, and attending festivals and conferences such as ISEA, WRO in Poland, and FILE Electronic Language International Festival in Brazil.
 His art was chosen for the WRO Media Art Biennale in Poland 2015, and in 2019 his project Control Panels was exhibited at Currents 826 on Canyon Road, Santa Fe, New Mexico.

 Jolliffe died in Montreal on October 30, 2021.
 A file on his work can be found in the National Gallery of Canada Library and Archives - Canadian Museum of Contemporary Photography.